-The 1-Year LIBOR Cap 5 is the most popular version of the variable-rate HECM in today’s reverse mortgage marketplace.
-Seniors prefer the Cap 5 because it tends to offer more stability, versatility, and cash than other HECM reverse mortgage options.
+The 1-Year LIBOR Cap 5 is the most popular version of the variable-rate HECM reverse mortgage.

-The variable-rate HECMs are more flexible.
-They offer proceeds in the form of a lump sum, line of credit, term or tenure income, or some combination of all of these.
+The variable-rate HECM has an adjustable interest rate, but is more flexible and tends to offer more money than the fixed-rate HECM.
+Proceeds are available in the form of a lump sum, line of credit, term or tenure income, or some combination of all of these.

 How the LIBOR Cap 5 works

-Both variable-rate HECMs offer the exact customization and payout options.
-They typically offer the same amount of money as well, though that can vary depending on investor demand.
-The differences are how the rate is structured and how it’s managed over the life of the loan.
+Both variable-rate HECMs offer the exact same payout options.
+They typically offer the same amount of money as well, though that can vary somewhat depending on conditions in the financial markets.

-- 1-Month LIBOR: The interest rate is based on the 1-Month LIBOR index.
-The rate can adjust on a monthly basis up to a lifetime cap of 10% above the start rate.
+- 1-Month LIBOR: The initial interest rate is based on the 1-Month LIBOR index.
+The rate can adjust (it doesn’t mean it will adjust) on a monthly basis up to a lifetime cap of 10% above the starting interest rate.

-- 1-Year LIBOR Cap 5: The interest rate is based on the 1-Year LIBOR index.
-The rate can adjust to a lifetime cap of 5% above the start rate.
+- 1-Year LIBOR Cap 5: The initial interest rate is based on the 1-Year LIBOR index and the rate can adjust to a lifetime cap of 5% above the start rate.